fredrikaverpil/fredrikaverpil/README.md

 ### Hi there 👋

 I am a passionate, enthusiastic and professional software developer, continuously striving to evolve.
 I prefer to build scalable and reliable backend microservice systems in public cloud environments.
-I've got a more verbose profile [over at LinkedIn](https://www.linkedin.com/in/fredrik/).

 📫 How to reach me: [Mastodon](https://fosstodon.org/@fredrikaverpil), [LinkedIn](https://www.linkedin.com/in/fredrik/)